azyablov/sros_bng_observability/README.md

 They are easy to generate and read.
 Provide granular details of events or transactions.
 Enable retrospective replay of incidents and can reveal errors/exceptions.

-***BNG use-case applicability:*** Practically it's our syslog messages, which are collected from the *NE* devices and sent to the syslog server.
+***MAG use-case applicability:*** Practically it's our syslog messages, which are collected from the *NE* devices and sent to the syslog server.

 ### Metrics and State